Gambia Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter The Gambia without a visa for tourism or business purposes
+Citizens of these countries may enter Gambia without a visa for tourism or business.

 Includes